MoonZoon/MoonZoon/README.md

         </details>

 1. _"The API looks weird!"_
-   - Well, I would like to make it compilable on the stable Rust so I can't use some unstable features that would make the API a bit better.
-Or I wasn't able to find a simpler and nicer API - please let me know why and how do you want to improve it.
-Or we have just different experience and feel for graphic stuff.
+   - I would like to make it compilable on the stable Rust so I can't use some unstable features that would make the API a bit better.
+   - Or I wasn't able to find a simpler and nicer API - please let me know why and how do you want to improve it.
+   - Or we have just different experience and feel for graphic stuff.

 1. _"Who is developing it?"_
    - Martin Kavík (a [Seed](https://seed-rs.org/) maintainer, Rust freelance developer) with the help of the awesome community.